 Brigyn – two brothers, Ynyr and Eurig Roberts from ‘somewhere in the wilderness between Llanrug and Penisarwaun’ (formed 2004) making electronica, folk-pop and plying their trade with plenty of national airplay and TV apps.
 Relocated to Cardiff.
 Rel LP ‘Brigyn’ (2004), followed by ‘Brigyn2’ (autumn05) and a remix LP ‘Ailgylchu’ (Aug07), then ‘Brigyn3’ (26.5.08).
 Played in San Francisco and Ireland. (website)

-Justin Broadrick – musician who lives in Abergele, part of B’ham band Godflesh, Pale Sketcher, White Static Demon, Avalanche Recordings amongst other projects (website)
+Justin Broadrick – musician who lives in Abergele.
+Ex-member of Napalm Death and now part of B’ham band Godflesh, Pale Sketcher, White Static Demon, Avalanche Recordings amongst other projects (website)